FrancesCoronel/personal-website-v3/site/content/adventures/2016-10-09-kent-hack-enough.md

 #### Challenges we ran into

 Getting the Leap Motion hands to display properly was hard.
-We spent a lot of time working on features that we shouldn’t have.
+We spent a lot of time working on features that we shouldn't have.

-#### Accomplishments that we’re proud of
+#### Accomplishments that we're proud of

 Getting it to work in only a few hours!